crosspath/codegen/features/docker/README.md

 Also this script respects configuration from `bundle-config` & `yarn` features.

+Alpine Linux does not have time zone database, that's why this script adds `tzinfo-data` gem.

 No special actions required from other developers or PCs.

 ## Cheat-sheet for Docker (example commands)